tholonia/iching_cli/book/v2/markdown/hexagram_20.md

 Nearing the zenith of Mastery, Keiji had honed his craft to encapsulate the symphony of life in stone, embodying a truth laying at the intersection of his intent and material reality.
 Yet mastery is capricious, destabilized by doubt creeping into his mind.
 As acclaim came knocking, so too did the fear of falling short linger.

 Transcendence was realized in a fleeting, sublime moment when Keiji stood back to observe his completed sculpture beneath the pale light of a new dawn.
-For a breathless instant, the artwork seemed to breathe—a divine interplay where silence met creation.
+For a breathless instant, the artwork seemed to breathe, a divine interplay where silence met creation.
 Then the glamour faded, leaving an echo of a universe captured momentarily in stone.
 In accepting this impermanence, Keiji recognized the power of his hands as vessels of something greater, harmonizing the dance of creation and surrender.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yin) <i>Emergence</i> - The initial creative spark signals the start of bringing an abstract vision into reality. <i>Moving line</i> - As yin changes to yang, Keiji moves from contemplation to action, overcoming inertia to breathe life into inchoate ideas, sparking tangible evolution toward an unexplored path.</li></ul>